apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     throughput set `directDeliver` to `false
                             `.

 -   `nioRemotingThreads`.
-When configured to use NIO, Apache ActiveMQ will, by default, use a number of threads equal to three times the number of cores (or hyper-threads) as reported by `Runtime.getRuntime().availableProcessors()` for processing incoming
+When configured to use NIO, Apache ActiveMQ Artemis will, by default, use a number of threads equal to three times the number of cores (or hyper-threads) as reported by `Runtime.getRuntime().availableProcessors()` for processing incoming